UB40 IN THE 1980S

 This was the band's first album of covers and as well as the aforementioned Red Red Wine, also included the singles Cherry Oh Baby (Eric Donaldson), Many Rivers To Cross (Jimmy Cliff) and Please Don't Make Me Cry (Winston Tucker).

 UB40 released one studio album per year during the 80s (apart from 1987), and "Don't Break My Heart" (1985) featured on their sixth studio album Baggariddim.
 Featuring a sophisticated, laid-back groove, the song was the second and last single to be lifted from the album and reached #3 in the UK.

 Baggariddim wasn't a totally fresh UB40 album as the first ten tracks were reinvented versions of songs from the previous two albums, Labour Of Love and Geffery Morgan.
 The album reached #14 in the UK album charts, but unlike the previous two albums it did not chart in the U.S.

-This track was the lead single from UB40's seventh studio album Rat In The Kitchen, reaching #5 in the UK.
+Sing Our Own Song (1986) was the lead single from UB40's seventh studio album Rat In The Kitchen, reaching #5 in the UK.

 Like the first Labour Of Love album, the follow-up also features purely cover versions, and amongst the 14 tracks were Homely Girl (originally a hit for the Chi-Lites in 1974), Here I Am Come And Take Me (a 1973 song by Al Green) and Kingston Town (a 1970 song by Lord Creator).

 This was UB40's ninth studio album release overall and reached No.3 (achieving 3x Platinum) making this the biggest-selling album of the 80s for the band.

 You may also like...